-We have audited the Village of Oak Park, Illinois' (the Village) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Village's major federal programs for the year ended December 31, 2020.
+We have audited the Village of Oak Park, Illinois' (the Village) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Village's major federal programs for the year ended December 31, 2021.
 The Village's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.